coadkins/ublue-ds/README.md

 # Usage

-Although, Fedora recommends the use of toolbx for development on atomic distributions, you can develop smaller projects using the system-wide installations of R and Python with renv and venv, respectively.
+Although, Fedora recommends the use of toolbx for development on atomic distributions, you can develop simpler projects using the system-wide installations of R and Python with renv and venv, respectively.

-For larger projects, I use a distrobox image with rig and uv pre-installed.
+For projects with more complex dependencies, I use a [distrobox image with rig and uv pre-installed] (https://github.com/coadkins/ds-distrobox).
+That distrobox is pre-configured as an SSH host, and can be accessed with [Positron's Remotes](https://positron.posit.co/remote-ssh.html) extension.

 # Acknowledgements